 Method 4: Troubleshoot hardware issues

-If none of the above methods works, it’s possible a hardware issue.
+If none of the above methods works, it can be a hardware issue.
 The AC power adapter, the computer’s AC adapter port or the motherboard may be damaged.

 If you still have warranty for your laptop, you can contact the Dell support to replace the damaged components.
 If not, you can take your laptop to the nearby repair store to have a further check.

 Hopefully you find this article helpful.
 If you have any questions, feel free to drop a comment below.
 I’ll get back to you ASAP.